Turkish Ambassador Reveals Trade Turnover Between Azerbaijan And Türkiye

-Azerbaijan and Türkiye in the first 10 months of this year, said
+and Türkiye in the first 10 months of this year, said Turkish

 "By the end of the year we will increase this figure by 20